 The srun command is used to execute commands on a set of allocated resources.
 If no resources are currently allocated, srun can infer from its command line arguments what resources are needed, request them from the resource manager and defer the execution of the associated commands until the resources are available.
 After the associated commands have been run, the resources are relinquished and running further commands will have to ask for resources again.
 This one-shot mode can be useful when you want to interactively run a few quick jobs with varying sets of resources allocated for them.
 Run the hostname command to see how srun will run commands on different nodes than the log in nodes.
-On JURECA DC, JUWELS Cluster and JUSUF, use this command:
+On JURECA and JUSUF, use this command (Important: do not forget to replace YYYYMMDD, where YYYY and MM and DD are the current year and month and day in the Gregorian calendar, e.g. 20221122):

 '''

 $ hostname

-jwlogin08.juwels
+jrlogin09.jureca

-$ srun -A training2126 --reservation hands-on hostname
+$ srun -A training2230 --reservation hands-on-YYYYMMDD hostname

 srun: job 3472578 queued and waiting for resources

 srun: job 3472578 has been allocated resources

-jwc00n075.juwels
+jrc0454

 '''

-For the boosters, JURECA Booster and JUWELS Booster, there are a few differences: On both boosters, the name of the reservation is hands-on-booster instead of hands-on.
-Furthermore, to submit to JURECA Booster, you have to specify a non-default partition (more about partitions below):
+For the JUWELS Cluster and JUWELS Booster, there are a few differences: The name of the reservation on JUWELS Cluster is hands-on-cluster-YYYYMMDD and hands-onbooster-YYYYMMDD on JUWELS Booster.
+To submit to JUWELS Cluster, you want to be logged in to the Cluster login nodes:

 '''

 $ hostname

-jrlogin02.jureca
+jwlogin02.juwels

-$ srun -A training2126 --reservation hands-on --partition booster hostname
+$ srun -A training2230 --reservation hands-on-cluster-YYYYMMDD hostname

 srun: job 9792359 queued and waiting for resources

 srun: job 9792359 has been allocated resources

-jrc6617.jureca
+jwc06n213.juwels

 '''

-To submit to JUWELS Booster, you want to be logged in to the Booster login nodes and you have to specify the number of GPUs you want to use:
+To submit to JUWELS Booster, you want to be logged in to the Booster login nodes and you have to specify the number of GPUs you want to use

 '''

 $ hostname

 jwlogin24.juwels

-$ srun -A training2126 --reservation hands-on --gres gpu:4 hostname
+$ srun -A training2230 --reservation hands-on-booster-YYYYMMDD --gres gpu:4 hostname

 srun: job 4575092 queued and waiting for resources

 srun: job 4575092 has been allocated resources

 jwb0053.juwels

 '''

-Please keep these differences in mind if you are using one of the Boosters, they will not be repeated in further examples.
+Please keep these differences in mind if you are using JUWELS Booster, they will not be repeated in further examples.